 Anyone healthy enough to undergo elective surgery who has previously had breast surgery and is dissatisfied with the look and/or feel of their breasts is a good candidate for breast revision surgery.

-While most breast revision patients are women with implants, occasionally, men who have had gynecomastia surgery will want a secondary procedure.
+While most of our Boston breast revision patients are women with implants, occasionally, men who have had gynecomastia surgery will want a secondary procedure.

 What is breast revision?